alexlib/engineering_experiments_measurements_course/intro.md

-# Notes of the "Engineering Measurements and Instrumentation" course
+# Engineering Measurements and Instrumentation course

-by [Prof. Alex Liberzon](https://turbulencelab.sites.tau.ac.il), School of Mechanical Engineering, Faculty of Engineering, Tel Aviv University
+Set of Jupyter notebooks, prepared by [Prof. Alex Liberzon](https://turbulencelab.sites.tau.ac.il), School of Mechanical Engineering, Faculty of Engineering, Tel Aviv University for the course that is called in many places as "Mechanical Measurements Lab 1" or "Theory and Design of Mechanical Measurements", "Introduction to Mechanical Measurements for Engineers", etc.

 <!-- This is a small sample book to give you a feel for how book content is
 structured.